On the theory of Gordan-Noether on homogeneous forms with zero Hessian (Improved version): Introduction

-Gordan-Noether's paper \cite{GNzzz} has been cited by several authors (\cite{HMNW}, \cite{tMjW08zzz}, \cite{W2zzz}); however each time it had to be accompanied with a proviso that the result is yet to be confirmed.
+Gordan-Noether's paper \cite{GNzzz} has been cited by several authors (\cite{singhess}, \cite{HMNW}, \cite{tMjW08zzz}, \cite{W2zzz}); however each time it had to be accompanied with a proviso that the result is yet to be confirmed.
 Gordan-Noether's paper is difficult to understand.
 Not only their results but also the methods have been completely forgotten.
 Thus, it seems necessary to consider the paper from the viewpoint of contemporary algebra.
 H. Yamada~\cite{HY} devoted considerable efforts to constructing a modernized translation of \cite{GNzzz}; however, it was not completely successful and therefore it was unpublished.

 The purpose of this paper is to give detailed proofs for most of the results that were obtained by Gordan-Noether in \cite{GNzzz}.
 The foundation of their theory lies in the fact that if the Hessian determinant of a homogeneous polynomial is identically zero, then the polynomial satisfies a certain linear partial differential equation.
 For simplicity we assume that the Hessian matrix $M:=(\pa ^2 f/\pa x_i \pa x_j)$ has corank one.
-Then the null space of the matrix $M$ has dimension one over the function field $K(x)$.
+Then the left null space of the matrix $M$ has dimension one over the function field $K(x)$.
 Let $(h_1, \ldots, h_n)$ be a vector with $h_j \in K(x)$ such that $(h_1, \ldots, h_n)M=0$.
-Then it is easy to see that $f$ satisfies the partial differential equation
+Then it is easy to see that $f$ and its partial derivatives satisfy the partial differential equation

 By clearing the denominator we may think $h_j$ are homogeneous polynomials of the same degree.
 (Cf. Remark~\ref{uniqueness_of_g_and_h}.)
 Gordan and Noether discovered that each coefficient $h_j$ {\it itself} of (\ref{gordan-noether}) satisfies the partial differential equation (\ref{gordan-noether}).
-This readily proves that a variable can be eliminated by a birational transformation.
+This readily proves that a variable can be eliminated from $f$ and its partial derivatives simultaneously by a birational transformation.
 (See Theorem~\ref{1st_main_th_of_gordan_noether}.)
 The Gordan-Noether called the functions satisfying (\ref{gordan-noether}) ``die Functionen $\Phi$.''
 The coefficients of this partial linear differential equation were termed as a ``self-vanishing system'' by Yamada~\cite{HY}.
 The solution of this type of differential equation behaves as if the coefficients were constants.
 According to \cite{GNzzz}, Jacobi considered this type of differential equation and it is the key to understanding the Gordan and Noether theory.